BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 04/04/2020
 ---
 Today I did overtime at work 😮.
 Besides, I went out for a run with my friend and after the run we went to him and ate delicious homemade hamburgers 🍔.

+05/04/2020
+---
+Wonderful Sunday 😍😍!
+In the morning we went to our uncle and auntie's, where we had a home service and then a family dinner.
+Later I came home on foot (about 5km) - but it was worth it - the weather was WONDERFUL 🤗🤗!

+06/04/2020
+---
+Today was wonderful weather 😎😍!
+I don't even know what to write, but I know that the more this weather is outside, the less I want to study and work 😯.
+And I still have to finish my master's degree in 😪.

+07/04/2020
+---
+Another great day! 👍 Today was even better weather than yesterday!
+Just today we had such a mini summer 😍😍.

+08/04/2020
+---
+Wednesday = little free time 😐.
+I had a colloquium from databases today + at work I'm also struggling with one bug on the production 😰... but soon a long weekend - on Friday I'm picking up overtime for the last Saturday 😉!

+09/04/2020
+---
+Thank God it was a quiet day 😉.
+I solved yesterday's production problem and I can start a long weekend because tomorrow I'm taking a holiday 👍.

+10/04/2020
+---
+Today I spent the whole day writing my thesis ✍️.
+In the afternoon I went cycling with my cousin and we drove 20 km through the forest 🌳🌲.

+11/04/2020
+---
+It's just beautiful 👌!
+Today I started to continue writing my thesis - I finished writing around noon.
+I thought I would write some more algorithm and it turned out that by the evening I had written a working algorithm in a single thread version 👍!
+And additionally, I ran 4km in the meantime and walked with my cousin for an hour on the tracks and forest 💪😊.